Hello everyone!

 He is fixated on the previous cystoscopy and wants to do another one.
 And he wants to see if the leukoplakia is still there and what to do next.
 But he can’t with infections.

 So, he prescribed me 5 days of neofuradantin, 3 a day.
 Then immediately after monuril for two evenings and repeated the latter once a month for another 3 months.
 Do the Ureaplasma and other tests each time the day before taking them.
-If all tests are negative, go off to cystoscopy.
+If all results are negative, go off to cystoscopy.

 He assured me these STD antibiotics are the lightest for good bacterial flora and mucous membranes.
 But he didn’t give me any lactic ferments to associate with.
 I already didn’t like it during the visit.